 - 152 When you are driving, keep your attention on the road ahead, except for necessary and frequent glances at the rear view mirror, wing mirrors and panel of the car.
 Do not turn your head to talk to your passengers or to light a cigarette.
-Children should not be allowed to obstruct or distract the driver and parents should train them not to do so. - 153 Slow down your vehicle when passing animals. - 154 Be careful when driving on steel plates laid on unfinished roadworks because these are extremely slippery, especially when they are wet. - 155 Avoid driving through floods as there is a danger that brake malfunction may subsequently occur.
+Children should not be allowed to obstruct or distract the driver and parents should train them not to do so. - 153 Be careful when driving on steel plates laid on unfinished roadworks because these are extremely slippery, especially when they are wet. - 154 Avoid driving through floods as there is a danger that brake malfunction may subsequently occur.
 If unavoidable, pump the brake pedal repeatedly after emerging from flood waters so as to dry the brakes.